A Police K-9 Bit Its Handler 6 Times. What to do?

 Our trainer wants to “break the dog down” by using punishment to correct behavior.

-This trainer has been dealing in dogs for over 25 years but has old school mentality.
+This trainer has been dealing in dogs for over 25 years, but has old school mentality.

 I received the dog after another handler had him for about 2 months.

-During that time, we focused on training the fundamentals of tracking, apprehension, narcotic searches.
+During that time, we focused on training the fundamentals of tracking, apprehension, and narcotic searches.
 We have not done a lot of obedience training.

 I have been feeding the dog by hand to see if that will help the bond between us.